complexorganizations/shell-script-boilerplate/.github/readme.md

 ### Shell script Boilerplate

-Just a boilerplate to write good shell scripts, Please always use a boilerplate it makes the script 100x better.
+Just a boilerplate to write good shell scripts, Please always try and use a boilerplate to write a shell script, it makes the script 100x better.

 ---
 ### Author